salsaflow/salsaflow/README.md

 ## Installation ##

-SalsaFlow is written in Go, which somehow implies how to install it.
+SalsaFlow is written in Go.
+Compiling has never been that fast.
+No more [sword fighting](http://xkcd.com/303/) in the corridor, sorry...

 ### Installing from a Package ###